Hakimcybersec/Cybersecurity-Portfolio/README.md

 ---

-## Practice Labs
+## Labs
-All practice labs are organized under:
+All labs are organized under:

 - [Practice Labs](./practice-labs)